 Does Medicare Cover Portable Oxygen Concentrators?

-- Your health might improve with oxygen therapy.
+- Your doctor must affirm that your health might improve from oxygen.

-- Your arterial blood gas level falls within a certain range.
+- Your arterial blood gas level must fall within a specific range.

 Why Are Portable Oxygen Concentrators Popular?